danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 ### Create a Subscriber Destined to Fail

 The setup task creates everything Stripe needs for a realistic payment renewal failure.
 Notice the customer starts with a valid card.
-We need the initial subscription to succeed — just like a real customer whose card works fine at first:
+We need the initial subscription to succeed, just like a real customer whose card works fine at first:

 ```ruby
 namespace :test_clock do